Fertility Acupuncture near Godalming, Haslemere and Guildford

 I have a special interest in women's health, infertility and IVF.
-I am a member of the Acupuncture Fertility Network.
+I lecture at post-graduate level in the use of acupuncture for fertility and IVF support, and I am a member of the Acupuncture Fertility Network.

-Just off the A283 in Chiddingfold, my practice is in easy reach of Cranleigh, Farnham, Godalming, Haslemere, and Witley.
+Just off the A283 in Chiddingfold, my practice is near Cranleigh, near Godalming, near Guildford, and near Haslemere.

 On my website you will be able to find a lot of information about fertility and infertility.